Model Audit

 2. Formal model audit

 A formal audit is what stakeholders and investors may require even after the completion of an audit and submission of a report saying that the model is good enough to use.
-Often, they require an audit that is formal and most comprehensive, and the formal audit satisfies this requirement.
+Often, the stakeholders require an audit that is formal and very comprehensive; the formal model audit satisfies this requirement.

-After rigorous checking, a report is submitted, which contains a detailed list of the errors in the model so that the business can solve the issues before its investors take action.
+After a rigorous checking, the auditor submits a report that contains a detailed list of the errors in the model (if there are, in fact, errors) so that the business can solve the issues before it takes a prospective action.

 Cost and Duration of a Model Audit

-The audit is completed usually within one to five weeks, depending on how extensive the review is.
+The audit is completed usually within one to five weeks, depending on how extensive the review is and the agreed scope of the audit.

 • Scope of the review